eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 The orbicularis oculi muscle is the sphincter of the eyelids.
 It spreads over the eyelids and out onto the forehead, temple, and cheeks.
 It is divided into orbital and palpebral portions, with the palpebral portion subdivided into preseptal and pretarsal parts.

 The pretarsal part is attached laterally to the Whitnall tubercle by the lateral canthal tendon.
 This tendon (which is actually just a band of connective tissue) is weak in ectropion.
 Medially, the pretarsal orbicularis forms the anterior crus of the medial canthal tendon that inserts into the frontal process of the maxillary bone.
 The posterior pretarsal orbicularis inserts into the posterior lacrimal crest.
 The small strip of pretarsal muscle at the lid margin forms the gray line and is called the Riolan muscle.
-Images 1-2 demonstrate these relationships through horizontal and sagittal sectioning of the orbit.
+The images below demonstrate these relationships through horizontal and sagittal sectioning of the orbit.

 Contraindications